Check out our current edition of The Civil Scoop!

 The bridges weighed only about a third of a pound, but some can hold 150 pounds.
 Students were also judged on their bridge's appearance.
 Some put so much work into their project that they did not want the bridge tested, since this would destroy their creation.

 John Hinzman, a member of ASCE stated, "We believe this is an excellent learning experience for students who possibly want to get into engineering or understand engineering a little better."

 Swenson Civil Engineering Building featured in Architecture Magazine

 "This building is an architect's dream, because it is about materials", says Ross Barney, of Ross Barney Architects.
-An article in the current issue of Architect magazine (download the article in PDF format) highlights the design of the Swenson Civil Engineering Building and the vision of the principal architect.
+An article in the current issue of Architect magazine highlights the design of the Swenson Civil Engineering Building and the vision of the principal architect.
 Stunning photos by Kate Joyce Studios (see photo at left) accompany the article.